-The tax relief applicable to pensions has changed since 2010/11.
+The tax relief applicable to pensions has changed a number of times since 2010/11.

 HM Revenue & Customs provide guidance for individuals on their website: www.hmrc.gov.uk/pensionschemes

 The Annual Allowance sets the maximum amount of pension saving that you can build up in any one year before incurring a tax charge.
-This includes actual employer and employee contributions to defined contribution schemes (such as an AVC scheme), as well as benefits built up in defined benefit schemes such as classic, classic plus, premium and nuvos.
+This includes actual employer and employee contributions to defined contribution schemes (such as an AVC scheme or Partnership), as well as benefits built up in defined benefit schemes such as classic, classic plus, premium and nuvos.

-For full details of how the Annual Allowance works, please see the HMRC website (www.hmrc.gov.uk/pensionschemes).
-Annual allowance is the value of the benefits you have built up and is worked out as 16 times the increase in the value of your pension during the year, plus the increase in value of any automatic lump sum (classic/classic plus only).
-A measure for inflation is included in the calculation (see 2011 – Tax changes affecting your Civil Service pension for more details)
+Annual allowance is worked out as 16 times the increase in the value of your pension during the year, plus the increase in value of any automatic lump sum (classic/classic plus only).
+A measure for inflation is included in the calculation.

 Please be aware that this doesn’t just affect high earners.
 Any of the following actions or processes could also have an impact on the amount of Annual Allowance you use: